amrvac/amrvac/doc/limiter.md

 AMRVAC provide tens of limiters to reconstruct data at cell face.
 Most of them are applied for finite volume methods.
 Therefore, take care when using them in combination with finite difference schemes, especially for asymmetric ones.
+And, be careful when choosing limiters when you are using stretching grids because some of the limiters only suitable for uniform grids.
 Most limiters in mod_limiter.t could be found in Reference [1].

 In the current version, limiters could be chosen from the following 19 presets.

 'minmod', 'superbee': MINMOD and SUPERBEE are both classic second-order symmetric TVD limiters.
 They could be found in most text books or review papers, for example, Reference [1-3].
 MINMOD, a.k.a.
-MINBEE or MINA, might be the most diffusive limiter.
+MINBEE or MINA, might be the most diffusive limiter and thus suitable for testing codes or modules.
 While SUPERBEE, or sometimes known as SUPERA, is a little bit sharp compared with other second-order limiters.
 Another similar limiter in the same family is ULTRABEE, which is not implemneted in our code.

 'woodward': WOODWARD, a.k.a. double MINMOD limiter or MONOTONIZED CENTRAL(MC) limiter, is also a second-order symmetric TVD limiter which could be found in Reference [4-5].
 Should play a better balance than MINMOD and SUPERBEE.